 Backup Heat Use | Heat Pump Vs Electric Furnace

-Most heat pumps have electric heat back-up but this only comes on when the heat pumps goes into the defrost cycle or when the temperature gets really cold outside and the heat pump can’t keep up with the load with the load being the heat loss from your home.
-In North Carolina you should use the back-up electric heat less often than if you lived in the North.
-Another option for you if you have natural gas available will be to have a dual fuel heat pump installed where the back up heat is a gas furnace rather than the electric furnace or electric heat strips inside the air handler for the heat pump.
+Most heat pumps have electric heat back-up but this only comes on when the heat pumps go into the defrost cycle or when the temperature gets really cold outside and the heat pump can’t keep up with the load with the load being the heat loss from your home.
+In North Carolina, you should use the backup electric heat less often than if you lived in the North.
+Another option for you, if you have natural gas available, will be to have a dual fuel heat pump installed where the backup heat is a gas furnace rather than the electric furnace or electric heat strips inside the air handler for the heat pump.

-This is more expensive than having electric heat strip for back-up heat.
-Depending on the efficiency level of the gas furnace compared to the electric heat strips will depend on how much you would save over the electric heat back up versus the gas back up heat.
-If you install a dual fuel heat pump it requires a lot more work as the flue must be installed and a gas line needs to be ran to the new gas furnace.
+This is more expensive than having an electric heat strip for backup heat.
+Depending on the efficiency level of the gas furnace compared to the electric heat strips will depend on how much you would save over the electric heat back up versus the gas back up the heat.
+If you install a dual fuel heat pump it requires a lot more work as the flue must be installed and a gas line needs to run to the new gas furnace.

 Final Advice | Heat Pump Vs Electric Furnace

 If it was my house and I had to decide between an electric furnace with an air conditioner Vs a heat pump I would definitely choose the heat pump.
 I know I would save money on my electric bill.
 The final deciding factor for you if you follow my advice will be deciding the efficiency rating for the heat pump.
 Heat Pumps are rated by HSPF (Heating Seasonal Performance Factor) where the minimum HSPF rating for heat pumps being sold is 8.2 as of 2015.